nikoladev/xd-export/README.md

 design-IV@3x.png   # ✅ this is what we want
 ```

 This is a lot of unnecessary manual work.
-With the _Export only one size_ plugin you would only get the files you need:
+With this plugin you will only get the files you need:

 ```bash
 design-I@3x.png